MichaelDBA/pg_vacuum/readme.md

 ## Overview
 This program is useful to identify and vacuum tables.
 Most inputs are optional, and either an optional parameter is not used or a default value is used if not provided.
 That means you can override internal parameters by specifying them on the command line.
 Here are the parameters:
 <br/>
 `-H --host`              host name
 <br/>
 `-d --dbname`            database name
 <br/>
 `-p --dbport`            database port
 <br/>
 `-U --dbuser`            database user
 <br/>
 `-s --maxsize`           max table size that will be considered
 <br/>
-`-y --maxdaysA`     Analyzes older than this will be considered
+`-y --analyzemaxdays`    Analyzes older than this will be considered
 <br/>
-`-x --maxdaysV`     Vacuums older than this will be considered
+`-x --vacuummaxdays`     Vacuums older than this will be considered
 <br/>
 `-t --mindeadtups`       minimum dead tups before considering a vacuum
 <br/>
 `-m --schema`            if provided, perform actions only on this schema
 <br/>
 `-z --pctfreeze`         specifies how close to wraparound before FREEZE is done.
 <br/>
 `-f --freeze`            perform freeze if necessary
 <br/>
 `-r --dryrun`            do a dry run for analysis before actually running it.
 <br/>
 `-q --inquiry`           show stats to validate run.
 Best used with dryrun.
 Values: "all" | "found" | not specified
 <br/>
 `-i --ignoreparts`       ignore partitioned tables
 <br/>
 `-a --async`             run async jobs ignoring thresholds
 <br/>
 <br/>